How can I help you?

 import 'zone.js';

-The Excel-like filter dialog in the Syncfusion Angular Grid includes built-in sorting options (ascending and descending) by default.
-To hide these options, set the display property of the following CSS classes to none, which will prevent the sorting options from appearing in the filter dialog:
+The Excel-like filter dialog in the grid includes built-in sorting options (ascending and descending) by default within the context menu.
+To hide these sorting options, the display property of the following CSS classes can be set to none.

 .e-excel-ascending,